A Correlative Denoising Autoencoder to Model Social Influence for Top-N Recommender System: Experiments and Results

-As mentioned in introduction section, rating and trust data are both very sparse and suffer the performance.
-In order to further evaluate the capabilities of these methods in views of Cold Users, we conduct validations on users with different rating number.
-In figure \ref{fig:Cold}, we demonstrate the comparisons results in metric of MAP@10 with $ k=10 $.
-Since the metric NDCG@10 is in consistent with MAP@10, we omit the results in metric NDCG@10.
+It is well known that the CF-based recommender systems are facing critical data sparse problem, which may degrade the recommendation performance.
+To validate the performance of CoDAE model in views of sparse users, we demonstrate the performance of users with different rating numbers on metric of MAP@10 with $ k=100 $ in Figure~\ref{fig:Cold}.
+Since the evaluation results on metric of MAP@10 is consistent with other ranking-based metrics, we omit the performance on other metrics.

-We can see that the TDAE model outperforms other comparisons for users with different rating numbers.
-This proves the effectiveness of the TDAE model for not only cold users but also dense users.
-Specially, we find that the improvement for TDAE is increasing along with the rating number grows.
-This maybe because the Auto-Encoder models are good at capturing nonlinear information for complex data.
-Moreover, the improvement of TDAE in Epinions is bigger than that in Ciao for users with rating number larger than 200.
-This maybe due to the Epinions dataset contains more rating data than that in Ciao, and the Auto-Encoders can capture more information from these data.
+As we can see in Figure \ref{fig:Cold}, the performance of all methods gets better with the number of ratings increases.
+It indicates that the amount of rating data has a great impact on the recommendation performance and the sparse problem is a critical problem for the recommender systems.
+Moreover, the CoDAE model performs better than other comparison methods for users with different numbers of ratings.
+It proves that the CoDAE model is quite effective to address the data sparse problem for recommendation by taking correlations of user features into consideration.
+In addition, compared with TDAE, the improvements of CoDAE for users with no more than 10 ratings are quite small on both Ciao and Epinions datasets.
+For that it is difficult to learn robust features from users with too few ratings, it is not easy to learn correlations from these unreliable user features.